Biden and the Democrats Agree to Keep Trying to Agree

 “I think the House should act,” Kaine said.
 (For his part, Manchin told reporters earlier on Thursday that “if [progressives] can’t take the word of the president of the United States, and the speaker, we are in trouble.”)

-Representative Don Beyer, a member of the Progressive Caucus, said after the vote on the surface transportation extension that he was satisfied with Manchin and Sinema’s assurances, and “even more satisfied by President Biden’s assurance.”
+Representative Don Beyer, a member of the Progressive Caucus, said after the vote on the surface transportation extension that he was satisfied with Manchin’s and Sinema’s assurances and “even more satisfied by President Biden’s assurance.”

 “It’s frustrating.
 And I wish we weren’t there.
-But it’s a big tent party, and there are [around] 30 of the progressives in blue districts who feel this is their only chance to get those human infrastructure investments, that they believe that they have leverage with Manchin and Sinema by not passing the BIF,” Beyer said.
+But it’s a big-tent party, and there are [around] 30 of the progressives in blue districts who feel this is their only chance to get those human infrastructure investments … they believe that they have leverage with Manchin and Sinema by not passing the BIF,” Beyer said.
 “I’ve never agreed with it.
 But maybe they’re right, I don’t know.”

 [This article is about a breaking news story and has been updated.]